 - Toxic Masculinity (discourage boys from becoming men who know how to manage the risks needed to provide for and protect a family)

 - Teach children how to avoid trauma with trigger warnings and safe spaces (teaches children to avoid facts and data that would promote rational thought leading to objective truth and an informed intuition)

 - Censor Speech (so that “my truth” will not be confronted by “the truth”)

 All these assaults on the truth are carefully planned and promoted by those who want to tear down our country to replace it with a new paradigm.

-How can we fight our society's transition to "post-truth" and eventual collapse?
-As much as those of us who believe in "objective truth" think we can reason our way out of this mess with dialogue and rational debate, I have come to believe that this strategy is a waste of time.
-Most "my truthers" cannot be reasoned with and simply must be defeated.
-This fight will push most of us "objective truthers" completely out of our comfort zones.
+How can we fight our society’s transition to “post-truth” and eventual collapse?
+As much as those of us who believe in “objective truth” think we can reason with the “my truthers” using dialog and rational debate, I have come to believe this strategy is a waste of time.
+Most “my truthers” cannot be reasoned with and simply must be defeated.
+This fight will push most of us “objective truthers” completely out of our comfort zones.

-We must run for political office and put in place "objective truth" policies that protect individual rights.
-We must eliminate government stimulus and welfare so "my truthers" are required to face the harsh realities of making a living.
-Work to cut off any government funding that shields the "my truthers" world from the realities of the marketplace.
-We must confront "my truthers" in our online public squares, not in an attempt to turn them to "objective truth," but to save those spectators who may be falling into the "my truth" trap.
-We must become doctors, lawyers, judges, college professors, etc. and sit on professional boards so they are not weaponized by "my truthers."
-We as "objective truthers" must get out of our comfort zone and realize that avoiding confrontation with these people is not an option.
+We must run for political office and put in place “objective truth” policies that protect individual rights.
+We must eliminate government stimulus and welfare so “my truthers” are required to face the harsh realities of making a living.
+Work to cut off any government funding that shields the “my truthers” world from the realities of the marketplace.
+We must confront “my truthers” in our online public squares, not in an attempt to turn them to “objective truth,” but to save those spectators who may be falling into the “my truth” trap.
+We must become doctors, lawyers, judges, college professors, etc., and sit on professional boards, so they are not weaponized by “my truthers.”
+We, as “objective truthers,” must get out of our comfort zone and realize avoiding confrontation with these people is not an option.
 Our way of life depends on it.